 MYDOMAINE: What is the biggest mistake people make when decorating a small space?

-KH: I love to use big pattern on all the walls and ceiling.
+KH: I love to use big patterns on all the walls and ceiling.
 Do it all!
 Chopping up the walls with different colors and patterns can make tight quarters feel even smaller.
 If you make the walls cohesive in their look, the feeling of space will expand.

 AJ: For me, it's all about balance.
 If you use a bold pattern in one area of a small space, tone down another.
 This won't only help the pattern you've chosen to shine but also help the space to still feel calm.